 After the fall of communism, some of that silence was broken.
 More recently, the country’s ruling right-wing government has been consolidating a nationalistic narrative about the past that emphasizes pride over what they say are a politics of shame.
 It has been effective.
 Recent surveys show Polish people believe that more than half of Poles directly helped or hid Jews in their homes during Nazi occupation, an absurd overestimate.
 Those like Popiela who work to commemorate Jewish victims are accused of promoting what’s been coined by the government as a “pedagogy of shame.”
 The term is used as a political slur by Jaroslaw Kaczynski and members of the party he leads, the ruling Law and Justice party.
 It has come to mean a liberal historical agenda that exaggerates dark facets of Polish history.

-At the center of these competing historical narratives is Poland’s ministry of memory — called the National Institute of Remembrance, IPN in Polish, which was created in the early 2000s to deal with the country’s communist legacy, manage the historic KGB archives and prosecute crimes committed under communism.
+At the center of these competing historical narratives is Poland’s ministry of memory — called the National Institute of Remembrance, IPN in Polish, which was created in the early 2000s to deal with the country’s communist legacy, manage the historic archives of the secret police and prosecute crimes committed under communism.
 Today the Institute also largely deals with the legacy of Nazi occupation and is charged with defending the country’s “good name.”
 The IPN was at the center of international fury in 2018 when the government passed a “Holocaust law,” known as the "IPN law" within Poland, making it a criminal offense to “defame” the Polish nation by claiming Polish people had responsibility for Nazi crimes.

 The IPN is one of Poland’s most powerful institutions, with its budget making it the largest institute of historical research in the country, eclipsing university history departments and independent research institutes.
 A one-of-a-kind bureaucratic creation, it is the country’s most prolific publisher of historical texts, a prosecutor’s office, a production house of historical films and games, and a major authority shaping what students across the country are taught about history in school.
 The Institute of Remembrance’s budget has nearly doubled under the Law and Justice Party, which has been in power since 2015.
 Today it has an annual budget of 430 million PLN ($105 million), a staff of about 2,000 and 11 regional branch offices.